IBM/wiotp-here-tutorial/README.md

 Your HERE Tracking virtual device is now ready to start receiving messages and the report will update according to its _Report Location_ settings.

-## Forward messages from Watson IoT to HERE Tracking
+## Route Watson IoT messages to HERE Tracking

 To forward the messages received by Watson IoT to HERE Tracking you will use Node-RED.
 The Node-RED application will be notified of events received by the Watson IoT Platform, convert the data to conform to HERE Tracking, and then send the updated data to HERE Tracking.